 Extended Research Project (100 credits)

-Your project for this MA in Postproduction with Sound Design will involve the creation of a creative practical project (eg, sound track for a short film, soundscape, etc).
+Your project for this MA in Postproduction with Sound Design will involve the creation of a creative practical project (eg, soundtrack for a short film, soundscape, etc).
 You'll apply the sound design and postproduction expertise you have gained through the year.
 You'll support your work with a dissertation of 10,000 words where you'll detail the objectives of the project, your design and technical approaches, the rationale for your creative choices and your critical reflections on both the process and the finished work.
 You will receive support through scheduled seminars, where you will work on the aims and objectives of your creative enquiry as well as through individual supervision meetings.

 If you'd like to undertake a more technically-focused project then you should consider applying for the MSc in Postproduction with Sound Design instead.
 If you have questions about which degree to apply for please contact our admissions team: